Most ‘HIIT’ Workouts Aren’t Actually HIIT

 What Is HIIT and Why Is It so Popular Lately?

 HIIT stands for high-intensity interval training.
-It is a type of aerobic training that involves a series of short, high-intensity workouts with rest periods in between.
+It is a type of anaerobic training that involves a series of short, high-intensity workouts with rest periods in between.
 HIIT is popular because it is an efficient and effective way to train, and it can be done in a relatively short amount of time.

 How high-intensity interval training differs from other types of interval training is that it focuses on high-intensity or max-effort working periods to get the heart rate up to 90%+ of your heart rate max.
 This is spaced with short periods of rest or recovery.